 Jordan Banjo’s six-week-old son rushed to hospital with sepsis

-’One of the most traumatic weeks of our lives,’ Banjo’s wife, Naomi, said
+’One of the most traumatic weeks of our lives,’ Banjo’s wife Naomi said

 Jordan Banjo’s six-week-old son has been rushed to hospital with sepsis and suspected meningitis.